Top of this page

 The CO2 problem

 There are several greenhouse gases; next to CO2 there are for instance methane (CH4), nitrous oxide (N2O), and larger molecules such as chlorofluorocarbons (CFCs).
-All these gases contribute to the warming of the earth in different ways; what varies is mainly their ability to absorb energy and, once emitted to the atmosphere, the time they remain there.
+All these gases contribute to the warming of the Earth in different ways; what varies is mainly their ability to absorb energy and, once emitted to the atmosphere, the time they remain there.
 There are very many details to tell about all the greenhouse gases, but some stand out.

-All the other greenhouse gases can absorb more energy than CO2, and their effect on warming the earth is therewith stronger than that of CO2.
+All the other greenhouse gases can absorb more energy than CO2, and their effect on warming the Earth is therewith stronger than that of CO2.
 Because of these large effects on the climate it is very important to reduce their emissions as much as possible, or capture the greenhouse gases at the sources, preventing them to escape to the atmosphere.

 But what sets CO2 apart is its lifetime and abundance.
 While the other greenhouse gases stay in the atmospere for roughly a hundred years, once emitted CO2 will remain there for between 300 and 1000 years.
 The other problem is that we already emitted it in abundance by using fossil fuels.